 Conclusion: Implementation needs expertise!

 Support from an accomplished ERP manager on the part of the software partner contributes significantly to a smooth ERP implementation, as well as a proven implementation methodology.
 For medium-sized companies without in-house expertise, the experience and competence of the ERP provider should be a key factor in the selection process.
+You want an experienced partner who’s seen it all before, and helped companies successfully navigate every challenge along the way.

 Starting an ERP selection?
 Get it right by contacting one of our abas Experts or by downloading our Guide to Selecting an ERP System in 7 Easy Steps.